pi0n00r/pve-macpro7-1/README.md

 ✅ First documented success case of GPU passthrough on Mac Pro 7,1 under Proxmox VE, validated with piKVM.

-Proxmox Edge Kernels
-Custom Linux kernels for Proxmox VE 9 — forked to add support for T2 Macs.This fork contains CI setup to compile kernels using scripts and documentation from: fabianishere/pve-edge-kernel proxmox/pve-kernel t2linux/linux-t2-patches
-See the t2linux wiki for additional help.Fan control guide: here.

 📦 Installation
 Download the required kernel from Releases and install: apt install ./pve-kernel-VERSION_amd64.deb
 Note: This fork uses tested scripts from fabianishere and proxmox.
 New kernels will only be released when they release updates.

-🛠 Building Manually
-Refer to the CI workflow.

-Prerequisites:
-apt install devscripts debhelper equivs git

 🗑 Removal
 apt remove pve-kernel-6.5*t2 pve-headers-6.5*t2